Democrat Joe Biden says alleged sexual assault 'never happened'

 Reade was one of eight women who last year came forward to say Biden had hugged, kissed or touched them in ways that made them uncomfortable, though none accused him of sexual assault.
 Reade publicly accused him of the assault on a podcast in March.

-Some prominent Democratic women had stepped forward to defend Biden, who was President Barack Obama’s vice president from 2009-2017.
-Others had asked him to address the accusation.
+Some prominent Democratic women had stepped forward to defend Biden, who was President Barack Obama’s vice president, and others had asked him to address the accusation.

 “It can’t appear that she’s being ignored just because it’s an inconvenient truth for certain people in the Democratic Party,” said Nina Turner, who was national campaign co-chair for the presidential campaign of Senator Bernie Sanders, who dropped out of the Democratic race and endorsed Biden.